Charles Sackville, 6th Earl of Dorset: Merry Gang

+In June 1675 "John Wilmot, 2nd Earl of Rochester in a frolick after a rant did ... beat downe the dyill (i.e. sundial) which stood in the middle of the Privie Garding, which was esteemed the rarest in Europ".
+John Aubrey learned what Rochester said on this occasion when he came in from his "revells" with Sackville, and Fleetwood Sheppard to see the object: "'What ... doest thou stand here to fuck time?'
+Dash they fell to worke".
+It has been speculated that the comment refers not to the dial itself, which was not phallic in appearance, but a painting of the King next to the dial that featured his phallic sceptre.

 Marriages

 Sackville was three times married; he married his first wife Mary Bagot, widow of Charles Berkeley, Earl of Falmouth and daughter of Hervey Bagot and Dorothy Arden, in June 1674.
 He married his second wife, Mary Compton, daughter of James Compton, 3rd Earl of Northampton and Hon.
 Mary Noel, on 7 March 1685; they had two children together, Lionel Cranfield Sackville, 1st Duke of Dorset and Mary Sackville (1689–1705).
 He fathered two illegitimate daughters, one named Mary Sackville (died 26 June 1714), and the other with actress Alice Lee, named Anne Lee Sackville (1667–1738).
 He died at Bath in 1706.

 Works

 The fourth act of Pompey the Great, a tragedy translated out of French by certain persons of honour, is by Dorset.
 The satires for which Pope classed him with the masters in that kind seem to have been short lampoons, with the exception of A faithful catalogue of our most eminent ninnies (reprinted in Bibliotheca Curiosa, ed.
 Goldsmid, 1885).
 The Works of the Earls of Rochester, Roscommon and Dorset, the Dukes of Devonshire, Buckinghamshire, &c., with Memoirs of their Lives (1731) is catalogued (No. 20841) by H. G. Bohn in 1841.
 His poems are included in Anderson's and other collections of British poets.